induktio/thinker/Readme.md

 This mod is tested to work with the [GOG version](https://www.gog.com/game/sid_meiers_alpha_centauri) of Alpha Centauri.
 Note that official Alien Crossfire patch version 2.0 must be installed for the launcher to work with terranx.exe.
 Older game version 1.0 is NOT supported by Thinker.
 Installing Scient's patch v2 also works since this terranx.exe can be used by the launcher.
+Thinker also includes changes to remove issues on Windows 11 that prevent playing the game expansion due to crashes after ending the turn.

 [See more information](Details.md) about the features and recommended settings.
 It's strongly recommended to read Details.md since many features are added not provided by the original game.